 Published quarterly by the Bank of Japan and Cabinet Office.
-Updated till the quarter of July-September 2016 (Bank of Japan estimates published on 6th January, 2017 and Cabinet Office estimates published on 25th January, 2017)
+Updated till the quarter of October-December 2016 (Second preliminary estimates published by Cabinet Office on March 15th, 2017)

 Note: Quarterly estimates of Potential Growth Rate, TFP, Capital and Labor stock contribution for the year 2011 are not available due to the Great East Japan Earthquake.